-These Terms of Service (together with the documents referred to on it) (“Terms of Service”) set out the Terms of Service on which HarperCollins Publishers Ltd (“Supplier”) shall supply the Services specified in the Order Form (“Order Form”) to the subscriber (“Subscriber”) whose details are also set out in the Order Form.
+These Terms of Service (together with the documents referred to on it) (“Terms of Service”) set out the Terms of Service on which HarperCollins Publishers Ltd (“Supplier”) shall supply the Services to the subscriber (“Subscriber”).

 You should keep a copy of these Terms of Service for future reference.

-Agreement: the agreement constituted by the Subscriber’s offer to purchase the Services from the Supplier and the Supplier’s subsequent acceptance of it in accordance with clause 2.2 of these Terms of Service.
+Agreement: the agreement constituted by the Subscriber’s offer to purchase the Services from the Supplier and the Supplier’s subsequent acceptance of it.

-Commencement Date: the date on which the Supplier accepts the Subscriber’s offer contained in the Order Form in accordance with clause 2.2 of these Terms of Service.
+Commencement Date: the date on which the Supplier accepts the Subscriber’s offer to purchase the Service.

 Document: includes, without limitation, in addition to any document in writing, any drawing, map, plan, diagram, design, picture or other image, tape, disk or other device or record embodying information in any form.

-Deliverables: the Online Learning Materials together with any other reports, data or materials detailed in the Order Form (together with such other materials and documents as may be agreed from time to time between the Subscriber to the Supplier in writing) and which are to be supplied to the Subscriber as part of the Services.
+Deliverables: the Online Learning Materials together with any other reports, data or materials (together with such other materials and documents as may be agreed from time to time between the Subscriber to the Supplier in writing) which are to be supplied to the Subscriber as part of the Services.

 Educational Centre: a school, college or other educational organisation.